2022-2023 On the Ground Experience Developing

 Examples of ccGAPs in Latin America and Caribbean countries are:

-*Fluency in Spanish is the ability to express yourself in the language without even thinking about what you need to do in order to keep a conversation going.
+*Fluency in Spanish was a requirement for participating in this program.
+Fluency is the ability to express yourself in a language without even thinking about what you need to do in order to keep a conversation going.
 Being fluent presupposes a large vocabulary, strong listening comprehension, and grammar knowledge.

-**Class absences: It will be up to the student to negotiate the absence with the instructor.
+**Class absences: It will be up to the student to negotiate the absence with instructors.
 Attendance and exam policies are set individually by each instructor, and it would be up to instructors to determine the extent to which they want to accommodate the student's participation in this program.
-Students will also need to explore other areas that may conflict with approximately 8-day absences during both the Fall ‘22 and Spring ‘23 semesters.
+Students will also need to explore other areas that may conflict with approximately 8-12 day absences during both the Fall ‘23 and Spring ‘24 semesters.
 This is not a BU “study abroad” program; the student will be considered a privately funded, independent traveler and the Kaschak Institute will not be responsible/liable for any academic and/or other ramifications that may occur.